There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

-The drive along the Helgeland coast, the northern part of Kystriksveien, is recognized as one of the most beautiful of the 18 Norwegian Scenic Routes.
+The stretch along the Helgeland coast that makes up the northern part of Kystriksveien is known as one of the most beautiful of the 18 Norwegian Scenic Routes.

-The island is actually a little piece of North America that was left behind here in Norway 60 million years ago.
+Fun fact: The island is actually a little piece of North America that was left behind here in Norway 60 million years ago!

-But there are plenty of famous rocks to climb along the way.
+There are plenty of famous hikes to enjoy along the way.
 Like Torghatten, the most distinctive mountain in this part of the country.

-As you can see, there’s a hole right through it.
+As you can see, there’s a hole right through the middle of it.

-… or taking a (very chilly) dip in turquoise waters here, after a hike in mountains like The seven sisters in Alstahaug.
+… or taking a (very refreshing) dip in turquoise waters here, after a hike in The Seven Sisters mountains in Alstahaug.

-While you’re in Alstahaug, you must explore the modern museum dedicated to Peter Dass, a local Lutheran priest and beloved poet.
+While you’re in Alstahaug, make sure to visit the modern museum dedicated to Peter Dass, a local Lutheran minister and beloved Norwegian poet.

-Next to the museum lies the beautiful medieval Alstahaug Church where Dass was a vicar in the late 1600s.
+Next to the museum lies the beautiful medieval Alstahaug Church where Dass was a minister in the late 1600s.

-It is possible to drive the whole of Kystriksveien in two days.
-But that would be a pity to not spend more time there.
+It's possible to drive the whole of Kystriksveien in two days.
+But it would be a pity to not spend more time there.
 You need at least five.

-Check out the red-painted fishing villages at some of the 6,500 islands in the UNESCO World Heritage archipelago Vega, and sample some delicious fresh seafood (or an ice cream on the pier).
+Check out the red-painted fishing villages on some of the 6,500 islands in the UNESCO World Heritage archipelago Vega, and sample some delicious fresh seafood (or an ice cream on the pier).

 The Helgeland coast is a paradise for kayakers as well.

-Crystal clear waters and thousands of small islands are waiting.
-Local guides will take you to their own favourite places.
+Crystal clear waters and thousands of small islands await.
+Local guides will take you to their favourite spots.

 Many of the incredible islands along the coast have ferry connections.
-Like Træna, with its mountains that rise sheer out of the sea, an hour and a half from the mainland.
+Like Træna (pictured here), with its mountains that rise straight up from the sea, an hour and a half from the mainland.

-Or the neighbouring island Lovund, where you can choose to spend the night at a modern designer hotel or at one of the small, charming fisherman’s cabins by the sea.
+Or the neighbouring island of Lovund, where you can choose to spend the night at a modern designer hotel or at one of the small, charming fisherman’s cabins by the sea.

-A little further north you’ll find the world’s most remote whisky distillery on Myken island, which has only eleven inhabitants.
+A little further north you’ll find the world’s northernmost whisky distillery on Myken island, which has just eleven inhabitants.
 But even there, you’ll have no trouble finding a bed for the night and a place to eat.

 Ready for another magic moment?
 Cross the Arctic Circle!